things to do in niagara on the lake

 A trip to Niagara on the Lake isn’t complete without spending some time on Queen Street – it’s the main attraction.

-Queen Street is the main strip, and it’s lined with restaurants, boutique shopping, parks, heritage buildings and so many planters and gardens.
+Queen Street is the main strip, and it’s lined with restaurants, boutique shopping, parks, and heritage buildings.

 To be honest, it took me a few years to do anything but explore Queen street (and visit wineries) in Niagara on the Lake, because every time I went it was just so nice just to do those things.